Scry vs. Scry

-- A few times in Dune, such as Emperor Paul vs. Guild Steersman Edric in Messiah (Paul wins) and Paul vs. his son Leto II in Children (Leto II wins).
+- A few times in Dune, such as Emperor Paul vs. Guild Steersman Edric in Dune Messiah (Paul wins) and Paul vs. his son Leto II in Children of Dune (Leto II wins).

 - In His Dark Materials, all the factions have people who can read alethiometers, though Lyra has the ability to read it with greater speed and accuracy than the others, and she's working on neither side.

 - In Mistborn, Allomancers can see a few seconds into the future—not enough to generally be useful, but enough to give them a massive tactical advantage in battle—by using the fictional metal atium.
 When two atium-using Allomancers get in a fight, the result is a very... compressed version of this trope.

 - In Good Omens Crowley (a demon) points out that while, yes, prophesies say that God will win in their final conflict, there are also those that say the devil wins.
 Naturally, all of the prophets that say the former are already on God's side and all that say the latter are on Lucifer's side, suggesting that both should be taken with a grain of salt.